totrytakeoff/Colorful-U1/README.md

   Web UI works on paxx firmware only

+  Priming will be fixed in the next version

   If a load or extrude fails during a color swap, use the default Display Load routine before continuing
   - not Manual Load.
 ```